< Back

 St Bartholomew; St Cecilia; the Baptist.
 Wood, each, 85 x 32.

-Half-figures; in the pinnacles, St. Agnes, St Catherine and another female saint (Elizabeth, Anna or Clare?).
-These three panels were originally in the Pieve di Santa Cecilia at Crevole, near Murlo (south of Siena).
+The saints, half-figures, are identified by the Gothic inscriptions on their haloes.
+Bartholomew holds his flaying knife, Cecilia a slender crucifix and the Baptist his scroll.
+The female saints in the pinnacles are Agnes, Anne (or Elizabeth or Clare?) and Catherine.
+The three panels were originally in the Pieve di Santa Cecilia at Crevole, near Murlo (south of Siena).
 They probably formed a polyptych in five parts, with a Madonna and Child in the centre.
 On the frame of the St Cecilia panel are remains of a signature and the date 1332.

 *San Giusto Polyptych.
 Wood, 124 x 175.